INSPIRE-MIF/helpdesk-registry/helpdesk-management/README.md

     %% SET LABEL SOLVED
     labelSolved("Set label solved")
+    style labelSolved stroke-width:4px, stroke: #8ef984

     %% TRANSFER THE ISSUE TO THE CORRECT REPOSITORY transferIssue("Transfer the issue to the correct repository")

+    %% IS MORE INFO NEEDED?
     NeedMoreInfo("Is more info needed?")

-  ChangesInDB("Issue related to changes in a item")
+    %% ISSUE RELATED TO CHANGES IN A ITEM ChangesInDB("Issue related to changes in a item")
 ```